Lurk/ac2023/readme.md

 ## Day 2

-Today we will have to different kinds of calculation fit and max.
+Today we will have to different kinds of calculation `fit` and `max`.

 Initial idea of using `PartialOrd` to compare Round's was bad.